PCI: Headwinds Still Exist, So Stay Cautious

 Background

 First, a little about PCI.
 It is a closed-end fund with a primary objective "to seek current income, with a secondary objective of capital appreciation."
 Currently, the fund trades at $17.17/share and pays a monthly distribution of $.1740/share, which translates to an annual yield of 12.16%.
-While PCI has been a long term favorite of mine, I moved to a neutral outlook on the fund at the start of the year.
+While PCI has been a long-term favorite of mine, I moved to a neutral outlook on the fund at the start of the year.
 Looking back, this downgrade was appropriate, although not nearly bearish enough, as PCI has seen large losses in the interim:

 Source: Seeking Alpha